The point

 5. That, if a straight line falling on two straight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side which are the angles less than the two right angles.

 It’s a very strange statement.
 It’s a blot.
 Because it’s a leap of faith unlike all the other postulates.
-(Jeremy Gray, Plato’s Ghost)
+(Gray 2009)

 When we consider the countless successive attempts made through more than twenty centuries to prove the Postulate, many of them by geometers of ability, we cannot but admire the genius of the man who concluded that such a hypothesis, which he found necessary to the validity of his whole system of geometry, was really indemonstrable.
 (Heath 202)